scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 ### Initiating Communication with Scratch Link

-For BLE connections, an extension connects to Scratch Link’s WebSocket server at the path "/scratch/ble".
+For BLE connections, an extension connects to Scratch Link's WebSocket server at the path "/scratch/ble".

+### Common Methods

+Methods in this section must be supported by all session types.
+This section documents any protocol-specific qualities of these methods.

+#### Request: `getVersion`

+*Added in network protocol version 1.3*

+No additional version information is provided beyond the base implementation.

 ### Initial State